 - Your credit score

-- How you manage with your current month-to-month outgoings
+- How do you manage your current month-to-month outgoings

 - Any existing credit or debt you may have